hafsabn/Algerians_laws_bot/README.md

 - Contact the *Journal Officiel* authority to obtain high-quality official documents
 - Use local LLMs to ensure better data privacy and protection

+## ✅ Final Note

+This project aims to make Algerian legal texts more accessible and easier to understand using the power of AI.
+It’s still a work in progress, and any feedback or ideas are welcome!